gcoop-libre/ansible-role-firewall/README.md

 * `destination_port`: Match the destination port of the packet.
 * `destination_ports`: Match the destination port of the packet against multiple values.
 * `state_new`: Match the state of the packet.
 It should be NEW.
+* `state_established`: Match the state of the packet.
+It should be ESTABLISHED.
+* `state_related`: Match the state of the packet.
+It should be RELATED.
+* `state_untracked`: Match the state of the packet.
+It should be UNTRACKED.
+* `state_snat`: Match the state of the packet.
+It should be SNAT.
+* `state_dnat`: Match the state of the packet.
+It should be DNAT.
+* `state_invalid`: Match the state of the packet.
+It should be INVALID.
 * `limit`: When using the LOG target, limit the matching rate of the rule.
 * `limit_burst`: When using the LOG target, maximum initial number of packets to match against the rule.
 * `target_accept`: Jump to the ACCEPT target.
 Let's the packet pass through the chain.